 The containment of COVID-19 and the care for our patients remains our highest priority.
 To maintain safety for all, while also supporting the needs of our patients, we have revised visitation restrictions within our hospital facilities.

-Beginning Wednesday, May 13, one designated essential visitor will be allowed within our inpatient facilities.
-This applies to all patients in the Emergency Department, Acute Care units, Women’s & Children’s Hospital and Surgical Services.
+One designated primary essential visitor and one alternate designed essential visitor will be allowed within our inpatient facilities.
+Only one designated essential visitor will be allowed in the room at a time.
+This applies to the Acute Care units, Women’s & Children’s Hospital and Surgical Services.

 - Following state guidelines, no visitors are allowed within Shannon’s Skilled Nursing or Behavioral Health units at this time.